CiscoDevNet/terraform-aci-modules/examples/l3out/port_channel_svi/README.md

 <!-- BEGIN_TF_DOCS -->
-## Routed Interface, Routed Sub-Interface, SVI
+## Routed Sub-Interface, Routed Interface, SVI
-* The Routed Interface, Routed Sub-Interface and SVI for a particular node can be defined minimally as shown below.
+* Routed Sub-Interface, Routed Interface or SVI for a particular node can be defined minimally with a `port` or `channel` and its respective `ip`
-  - To create a routed interface we define `port` with a value and to create a routed sub-interface we use `channel`.
+  - To create a routed sub interface we simply assign `vlan` a value and to create a routed interface we don't assign `vlan` any value.
-  - To create a SVI we set `svi` to `true`.
+  - To create a SVI we assign `vlan` a value and set `svi` to `true`.
-  - IPv4 and IPv6 addresses can be defined in tandem for a port which will automatically create two logical interface profiles for the said port for each address family.
+  - IPv4 and IPv6 addresses can be defined in tandem for an interface type which will automatically create two logical interface profiles for the said interface type, for each address family.

 ```hcl
 nodes = [